dfelinto/blender-manual/manual/render/eevee/render_settings/screen_space_reflections.rst

    Enabling this option drastically reduces video memory usage and increases performance at the cost of quality.

 Trace Precision
-   Increases precision of the ray trace but introduces more noise and lowers the maximum trace distance.
+   Increases precision of the ray tracing but introduces more noise and lowers the maximum trace distance.
    Increased precision also increases performance cost.

 Thickness